oracle-livelabs/partner-solutions/freeformseries1/optimizeconfig/optimizeconfig.md

 ### Additional Tips and Techniques
 A following workshop will share tips and techniques on optimizing FreeForm applications for following -
 * How to design optimal Data forms in absence of start and end periods from scenario management.
-More information on [Designing Data Forms](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/creating_a_freeform_app_using_the_application_creation_wizard.html)
+More information on [Designing Data Forms](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/forms.html)
-* Using subvars and groovy scripting to create data form open and close periods
+* Using subvars and groovy scripting to create data form open and close periods.
+More information on [About Substitution Variables](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/about_substitution_variables.html)
 * Using groovy scripting to ensure focused data pushes between ASO and BSO plan types